-I am somewhat reluctant to write this article because the Rainbow River Florida is unlike anything you will ever experience.
+I was somewhat reluctant to write this article because the Rainbow River Florida is unlike anything you will ever experience.
 It is not full of tourists, nor is it full of city slickers.
 It is a natural, old-fashioned watering hole where people tube the river, drink beer, connect tubes, and drag their stash behind them in a cooler and chill.
-People still live on the river in houses that need updating, and time does stand even here — a slice of paradise in my local backyard.
+People still live on the river in houses capsulated in time — a slice of paradise in my local backyard.

-I may increase traffic if I successfully tempt you to follow my lead to this oasis.
-Potentially, recommending the only beautiful place to stay will make reservations harder.
-So why am I writing this?
+I may increase traffic if I successfully tempt you to follow my lead to this oasis in Central Florida.
+Recommending the only beautiful place to stay will make reservations harder to secure.
+So why share this?
 There are a few reasons.
 The main reason is I am always asked by people who don’t live in Florida – where do we all go that is off the beaten track?
-People want to know the real Florida; returning visitors are over parks and beaches.
+People want to know the natural Florida; returning visitors are over parks and beaches.
 Lastly, my love affair with boating started here, along with my appreciation for raw oysters!

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.

-The Rainbow River, Florida, is the most beautiful place I have seen in Florida.
-There are only a couple of other sites as stunning and unique.
+The Rainbow River, Florida, is the most beautiful place I have seen in Florida to date.
+There are only a couple of other sites that are stunning and unique.
 Some of my friends will disagree when they read this.
 After all, this is Florida, and it is still a river.
 I have not seen river water this transparent or diverse in color in Florida.
 There’s a reason it’s named Rainbow River.
-It’s aglow with green and turquoise blues that flicker with the reflection from the sun.
+It’s aglow with green and turquoise blues that flicker with the sun’s reflection.
 Head to the Rainbow River, Florida, to check out the rat race and feel refreshed by swimming in clear spring water.

-We rented our first boat from the “cabin resort,” which was fantastic.
+The first time we visited, we rented our first boat from the “cabin resort,” which was fantastic.
 We could walk down the bank to the river and jump on our rental boat from our place.
 From the moment we hit the water and started to drive up towards the head of the spring, I was in LOVE.
 Not just with the water, all of it.
-Being in the middle of nowhere was a sensory overload.
+Being in the middle of nowhere is a sensory overload.
 It was so peaceful, relaxing, and stunning.
 Wildlife was abundant, including several families of otters that were exciting to watch — unspoiled, uncommercialized, old-fashioned Florida.
 It was a scene straight from Huckleberry Finn.

 No boating is allowed within the Rainbow River Springs State Park.